LukasMMarinovic/knmp_win/README.md

 Post it in the issues section and I will check it out!

 ## *KNMP_win* got me it trouble...
 Honestly, I can't help you there, sorry.
-Using my program for at the wrong time and/or place is 100% your fault, and I will take no responsibility.
+Using my program at the wrong time and/or place is 100% your fault, and I will take no responsibility.